AdityaArifin/daily-office-scripts/README.md

 # daily-office-scripts
-Scripts I used on daily activities.
+Scripts I used for daily activities.